swazau/aws-serverless-architecture/README.md

 ### Testing the API

-Once deployed, you can test the API using curl or Postman:
+Once deployed, you can test the API using curl:

 ```bash
 # Authenticate a user